Mapping the Coal Ash Contamination

 A Toolkit to Advocate for Coal Ash Cleanups

-Owners of 136 plants in 29 states and Puerto Rico (as of Jul.
-23, 2019) have posted public notifications that leaking coal ash ponds and landfills at their sites, without an alternative source demonstration, have contaminated groundwater above state and/or federal heath limits for one or more of the following toxic substances: Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cobalt, Lead, Lithium, Molybdenum, Selenium, Thallium, and Radium 226 and 228 combined.
+Owners of at least 124 plants in 28 states and Puerto Rico (as of Oct.
+5, 2020) have posted public notifications that leaking coal ash ponds and landfills at their sites, without an alternative source demonstration, have contaminated groundwater above state and/or federal heath limits for one or more of the following toxic substances: Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cobalt, Lead, Lithium, Molybdenum, Selenium, Thallium, and Radium 226 and 228 combined.

-- See the list of 136 plants with available and upcoming cleanup plans (PDF)
+- See the list of 124 plants with available cleanup plans (PDF)

 - See the full map data, which includes information on available and upcoming cleanup plans and alternative source demonstration (spreadsheet)